TophatSynth/medic_backup/Lecture Notes/Week 2/Epithelia.md

 - Membrane features
 	- Microvilli
 		- Found where you need to absorb a lot of stuff - proximal tubule of kidney, small intestine
 		- Extends surface area up to 20x
 	- Lateral interdigitations and basal infoldings
 		- Extends basal surface area for better transport
 	- Cilia
 		- Larger/longer than microvilli
+		- Ciliated cuboidal/columnar
+			- Oviduct
-		- !!!!!!!!
+		- Ciliated pseudostratified columnar
+			- Respiratory tract, vas deferens, epididymis
 	- Keratin
 		- Stratified squamous epithelium defined by how much keratin it has
-			- Kertinised - lots
+			- Keratinised - lots
 				- A layer of keratin at the surface in the dead squamous cells, appear anuclear - waterproof.
 				- Skin
 			- Non-keratinised - some, but very little